dominicfarr/minima_guides/minima_ec2/index.md

 * [Secured](https://docs.aws.amazon.com/accounts/latest/reference/welcome-first-time-user.html) it correctly. 🤥

-When you use AWS you are leasing AWS’s resources ☁  and Minima is small, so you don’t need to much power ⚙️
+When you use AWS you are leasing AWS’s resources ☁  and Minima is small, so you don’t need too much power ⚙️

 At the time of writing this, an "EC2 t2.micro" instance with 8GiB storage will cost about $35USD per year.